Updated April 27, 2023

 What is Data Warehouse?

 It maintains the copy of information and data from source transaction systems.
-It also:

 can be used to put data in ODS (operational data store).